How to maximise student engagement with Newcastle University

 Whether you're new to flipped learning or looking to refine your approach, this webinar offers evidence-based strategies and real-world examples to help you boost engagement and performance.

 Don’t miss this opportunity to learn how Vevox can power smarter, more connected learning experiences.
-Experience the magic live...
+Live and interactive.
 Vevox will be in action for real-time polls and interactive Q&A 💬 during the webinar so you can easily ask questions at any point.
 Register below!

 📅 Date: 19 Nov 2025